fatihtatoglu/tat-performance-benchmark/README.md

 ## Contribution

 Please share your ideas on repository issues.
-Moreover, you can share your results (Grafana CSV exports and out.json file) over the issue template if you want.
+Moreover, you can share your results (Grafana JSON exports and out.json file) over the issue template.

 ### Exporting Data From Garafana